vrk-kpa/suomifi-ui-components/src/core/Form/DateInput/DateInput.md

 </>;
 ```

-### DateInput with minMonth, maxMonth, and initialMonth
+### DateInput with minDate, maxDate, and initialDate

 ```js
 import { DateInput } from 'suomifi-ui-components';